Do you know your mental health rights?

 25. The right to hygienic conditions and non-overcrowded facilities, and to sufficient, undisturbed leisure and rest.

 The Citizens Commission on Human Rights National Office in Washington, DC, has advocated for mental health rights at the state and federal level.
-The CCHR traveling exhibit has been displayed in Washington, DC, at the Congressional Black Caucus Foundation Annual Legislative Caucus, as well as other locations.
-The exhibit has toured more than 441 major cities around the world and has educated over 800,000 people on the history and contemporary practices of psychiatry which are still rampant with abuse.
+The CCHR traveling exhibit has toured more than 441 major cities around the world and has educated over 800,000 people on the history and contemporary practices of psychiatry which are still rampant with abuse.

 About Citizens Commission on Human Rights: CCHR is a nonprofit, non-political, non-religious mental health watchdog.
 Its mission is to eradicate abuses committed under the guise of mental health and enacted patient and consumer protections.
 CCHR was co-founded in 1969 by the Church of Scientology and Professor of Psychiatry Emeritus Dr. Thomas Szasz.